jbsohn/johnsmusicandtech/content/posts/what-i-learned-from-founding-father-method.md.md

 ---
 title: "🎸 What I Learned (and Didn’t) from the Founding Father Method™"
 date: 2025-07-13
-tags: ["pedal steel", "honest review", "Benjamin Franklin", "music education", "online learning"]
+tags: ["pedal steel", "honest review", "Benjamin Franklin", "music education", "online learning", "Paul Westerberg", "Paul", "Benjamin", "Westerberg", "Franklin"]
 draft: false
 description: "An honest, good-faith reflection on a high-profile steel guitar course (yes, that one).
-What worked, what didn’t, and what I wish I knew before signing up."
+What worked, what didn’t, and what I wish I knew before signing up.
+My Paul Westerberg “Let It Be” moment."
 ---

 # 🎸 What I Learned (and Didn’t) from the "Founding Father Method™"